alangrainger/share-note-self-hosted-backend/README.md

 # Share Note self-hosted PHP backend

-⚠️ **WARNING** ⚠️

 The API backend is provided without any warranties and has not received extensive security testing.
-I recommend that you secure the `/api/` folder in some fashion from public access.
+I recommend that you secure the `/api/` folder against public access.

 If you're not confident in how to do this, please just use [the normal Share Note service](https://note.sx/).